Frequently Asked Questions – Master’s

 - Is there a process for accepting graduate transfer credit and how does this work?

 Requests for transfer credit would be made to the program’s curriculum committee.
 They may decide to accept the course(s) for transfer or to waive an academic requirement.
 If a course is waived, you may still be advised to take another more advanced course if recommended by the curriculum committee.

-21. Can the Ph.D. and MA programs be started in the spring or summer?
+- Can the master’s program be started in the spring or summer?

 Yes, they may be started in either term.
 Since the academic calendar year starts in the fall, you will receive additional guidance in selecting your courses that takes into account that you started at another time.

-22. Can either the MA degree or Ph.D. be done on a part time basis?
+- Can the master’s degree be done on a part time basis?